EmpPowiUDE/NovalandGuide/docs/source/RandomiseValues.rst

 .. toctree::
     CSV

-Import a CSV data
+Import a CSV file
 _______________________

 Now you can place the CSV file in the Novaland folder and use it from there.

-When you open a CSV file in PyCharm, it provides you with a preview of the file's contents, allowing you to verify the ordering of the data and check for any errors you may have made.
+When you open a CSV file in PyCharm, it provides you with a preview of the file's contents, allowing you to verify the data and check for any errors you may have made.

 .. image:: docs/source/_static/CSV_Data.PNG